lewagon/awesome-navbars/README.md

 ### Profile picture style

-You can also pimp your navbar profile picture, changin its radius and its border
+You can also pimp your navbar profile picture by changing its radius and its border

 ```scss
 // Set your profile picture